Skip to main content

 • No cloud synchronization unless you explicitly configure it

-• No telemetry or analytics sent to external services
+• No usage analytics or behavioral telemetry sent to external services

 • No account required to use the application